i7mada249/tnm/README.md

 ░░░░░░╚═╝░░░╚═╝░░╚══╝╚═╝░░░░░╚═╝░░░░
 ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░

-Terminal Notes Manager (tnm) is a small command-line helper to capture the last command you ran in an interactive shell, add a short title/description, and save it as a nicely formatted Markdown entry.
-Commands are grouped into named "groups" (each group maps to a Markdown file) so you can collect related snippets together.
+Terminal Notes Manager (tnm) helps you capture commands you run in the terminal and save them as readable Markdown notes, grouped by topic.
+It's lightweight and intentionally simple: groups map to Markdown files, and each saved entry contains a title, timestamp, cwd, the command (fenced bash block) and an optional description.

-This repository includes:
+This repo contains:

-- `tnm.py` — the CLI tool.
-Use it to create groups and add entries from the command line.
+- `tnm.py` — the CLI tool
-- `tnm_shell.py` — an interactive curses-free shell UI that lists groups, allows creating/deleting groups, viewing recent history, updating and uninstalling.
+- `tnm_shell.py` — interactive terminal UI (TTY-based, no curses dependency)
-- `install.sh` — per-user installer that places scripts into `~/.local/share/tnm` and creates `~/.local/bin/tnm` launcher.
-- `uninstall_tnm.sh` — removes installed files.
+- `install.sh` / `update_tnm.sh` / `uninstall_tnm.sh` — installer/update/uninstall helpers

-- `update_tnm.sh` — helper that updates installed files from the main GitHub repository.
+## Table of contents

+- Features
-Install location & config
+- Install

-- Installed files go to: `~/.local/share/tnm`
-- Launcher: `~/.local/bin/tnm` (created by `install.sh`)
-- Group definitions are stored at: `$XDG_CONFIG_HOME/tnm/groups.json` (default `~/.config/tnm/groups.json`)

-Quick install (local testing)
+- Basic usage
+- Session import (`--last`)
+- Shell tips for reliable history capture
+- Environment variables & debug
+- Examples
+- Contributing

+---

+## Features

+- Create named groups (mapping to Markdown files)
+- Append the last command to a group (with title + description)
+- Bulk-import the last N commands from your current shell history as a single session entry (`--last N`)
+- Interactive shell UI for browsing groups and entries
+- Simple per-user installer and updater

+---

+## Install (per-user)

+Quick locally (for testing):

 ```bash
 chmod +x install.sh